 - File a report with the FTC.
 You can do that on the FTC’s website.

 - File a report with your local police.
-While the local police cannot likely do much, having an official police report may help your case when trying to get your money back and remove bad marks from your credit report.
+While the local police likely can’t do much, having an official police report may help your case when trying to get your money back and remove bad marks from your credit report.

 Protect yourself against fraud and scams